Connor-Galloway/Active-Directory-and-SolarWinds-SIEM-Lab/AD-Setup.md

 ![File Share](images/DC02/FileShare%20on%20DC02.png)

-Each folder has its own access control assigned to it via RBAC, here is an example:
+Each folder has its own access control assigned to it via RBAC.
+Here is an example:

 ![RBAC for HR](images/DC02/RBAC%20for%20HR%20Write.png) ![RBAC HR Read](images/DC02/RBAC%20for%20HR%20Read.png)

+Each